 Salt particles have negatively charged ions which enhance our overall health.
 They are hypertonic, which means they pull fluid and toxins out of the cells.
 Salt ions loosen mucus and act as an expectorant, which increases drainage and decreases congestion.

 Salt therapy neutralizes pollutants like smoke, dander, dust, pollen and other allergens present in the airways.
 The pulverized salt is naturally antibacterial and kills bacteria in the respiratory tract.
-It reduces tissue irritation and swelling, which is inflammation in the lungs, opening the airways and increasing oxygen exchange.
+It reduces inflammatory tissue irritation and swelling in the lungs, opening the airways and increasing oxygen exchange.

 Salt therapy increases the effectiveness of conventional treatment.
 Cleansing the airways and decreasing inflammation helps medications work more effectively and also reduces the need for them.